Tara Radosevich Biography

 When asked what I wanted to be when I grew up, I told them, “An Artist and a Cowgirl.”

-Tara Radosevich has been featured in Southwest Art Magazine's: "21 Under 31 Young Artists to Watch in 2018."
+Tara Radosevich has been featured in a few magazines including Southwest Art Magazine's: "21 Under 31 Young Artists to Watch in 2018" and Cowboys and Indians, article, "Best of the West."